A new key biodiversity platform for cross sectoral collaboration

 Working together with businesses, asset managers, asset owners, governments and civil society around the world, World Biodiversity Summit facilitates organisation-driven positive impact on nature.

-By aligning different organisations across sectors with the global frameworks and existing nature partnerships, the summit aims to enhance biodiversity globally and to support Nature-based Solutions that can address both Climate Change and Biodiversity Loss, as well as create jobs.
+The platform connects its members and guides them to successfully achieve the goals of global frameworks such as the Kunming – Montreal Global Biodiversity Framework.
+By aligning different organisations across sectors with the global frameworks and existing nature partnerships and coalitions, the summit aims to enhance biodiversity globally and to support nature-based solutions that can address both climate change and biodiversity loss, as well as create jobs.

 World Biodiversity Summit catalyses ambitious pledges and best-case practices from its partners and speakers.
 During the Summits, we are delighted to act as a platform for our partners’ strong and impactful nature commitments.